sharecjs/sharec/packages/sharec-docs/src/overview.md

 ## Debugging

-If you see some unexpected behavior and want to help with solution - you can provide some debug information about with `DEBUG` environment variable.
+If you see some unexpected behavior and want to help with solution - you can get some debug information with `DEBUG` environment variable.
 It allows to see everything what happens inside of sharec flow.

 ```json